alberto56/dcycleblog/docs/_posts/2026-04-23-ddev-drupal-playwright.md

 Coding part of our example feature, and its test
 -----

-In "An example", above, we defined our feature as "A* 2.
-The client requests a new feature: "Anonymous users should see all published blog posts, by reverse published date, on the home page; administrators should see all articles, whether published or unpublished, there should be 5 articles per page.""
+In "An example", above, we defined our feature as "Anonymous users should see all published blog posts, by reverse published date, on the home page; administrators should see all articles, whether published or unpublished, there should be 5 articles per page."

 OK, so let's code this: